TheDhejavu/devtool/README.md

 # devtool

-Devtool is a cli for installing developer tools for different environment and different programming language (Mac, Linux, Windows).
+Devtool is a Rust cli for installing developer tools for different environment and programming language (Mac, Linux, Windows).